 Parabens are cause for concern because they're xenoestrogens, meaning they fit into specially shaped estrogen receptors located in your cells.
 Once a paraben molecule has fit into the estrogen receptor, other glands and neurotransmitters begin passing messages and making adjustments based on the presence of that "estrogen."
 Some researchers worry that parabens could affect estrogen production or other aspects of the endocrine system.
 One study of cancerous breast tissue found the presence of parabens, but parabens may very well be found in all tissue, due to widespread use.
 Parabens -- in large quantities -- have also been shown to lower the sperm count of mice in laboratory conditions [source: Oishi].

 Despite these concerns, parabens are still generally considered safe in cosmetics because they're found in such small amounts.
 While there are suspicions that parabens may be harmful to us, there isn't much in the way of solid proof.
 If you have worries about parabens, seek out product lines that use biodegradable, nonhazardous and eco-friendly ingredients.

-For more articles on skin care, see the links on the next page.
+For more articles on skin care, see the links below.

 - Degen G.H.; Bolt, H.M.
 "Endocrine disruptors: update on xenoestrogens."
 International Archives of Occupational and Environmental Health.
 Sep.
 2000. http://www.springerlink.com/content/t0xk0d0g9jy7bmj2/

 - Environmental Working Group.
 "Hormone-disrupting Cosmetics Chemicals Found in Teen Girls."
 Sep.
 26, 2008.
 (Sep.
 21, 2009) http://www.safecosmetics.org/article.php?id=359